Trust improving in complex U.N. climate talks, officials say

 REAL-WORLD MOMENTUM

-Arguing that much is happening outside the negotiations, U.N. climate chief Figueres emphasised the "impressive momentum" on climate action being taken by local governments, cities, corporations and investors.
+Arguing that much is happening outside the negotiations, U.N. climate chief Figueres emphasized the "impressive momentum" on climate action being taken by local governments, cities, corporations and investors.

 This was also flagged by green groups in Bonn, which called for faster progress at U.N. talks.